ted-spence-avalara/developer-dot/_posts/2017-11-27-AvaTax-17-12-patch-notes.md

     </table>
 </div>

-<h3>Cyber Monday Performance Tuning</h3>
+<h3>Performance Tuning</h3>

-During the months since the [17.9 Patch Notes](/blog/2017/09/22/AvaTax-17-9-patch-notes), our team has been hard at work tuning the performance of AvaTax for their once-a-year sales events.
-In the months since our September release, we have made a variety of improvements:
+During the months since the [17.9 Patch Notes](/blog/2017/09/22/AvaTax-17-9-patch-notes), our team has been hard at work tuning the performance of AvaTax for the once-a-year sales events that happen in November.
+Here's a summary of the improvements that have been made since the September release:

 <ul class="normal">
 	<li>Reduced the impact of calling the <a href="/api-reference/avatax/rest/v2/methods/Transactions/GetTransactionByCode/">GetTransactionByCode API</a> and <a href="/api-reference/avatax/rest/v2/methods/Transactions/GetTransactionByCodeAndType/">GetTransactionByTypeAndCode API</a>.
 This change improved performance for customers whose products used a mix of calls to these APIs alongside creating new transactions.</li>